Concord Pruning Services

 Understanding ANSI A300 Pruning Standards & Tree Health Assessment Requirements in Concord

 All structural tree work in Concord must be performed by an ISA Certified Arborist, following ANSI A300 standards.
-This includes the three-cut method for branches over 2 inches in diameter, and prohibits topping, flush cuts, lion’s tailing, and over-thinning.
-Tree health assessments evaluate structural integrity, hazard risks (such as dead branches, co-dominant stems, decay, or included bark), and identify disease or pest issues, often in consultation with UMass Extension.
-Species-specific timing is critical: oaks are pruned only during the dormant season (November–March) to prevent oak wilt, maples and elms during dormancy to avoid disease, and flowering trees after bloom.
-Certification and continuing education are required for arborists, with additional credentials for tree risk assessment and municipal specialization.
+This includes the three-cut method for branches over 2 inches in diameter and prohibits topping, flush cuts, lion’s tailing, and over-thinning.
+Tree health assessments must address structural integrity, hazard identification (such as dead branches, co-dominant stems, decay, or included bark), and pest or disease presence, often in consultation with UMass Extension.
+Species-specific timing is critical: oaks are pruned only during the dormant season (November–March) to prevent oak wilt, maples and elms during dormancy, and flowering trees after bloom.
+Certification and ongoing education are required for arborists, and specialized credentials may be needed for risk assessment or municipal work.

 Concord Park & Tree Operations